sachith0124/sachith-0124/README.md

 I have a combined work experience of 3+ years in Web Developement and Data Science. 💼

-I am currently looking for any internship starting Spring '23 or a full time offer starting May '23.
+I am currently looking for a full time offer starting May '23.

 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/sachith-janjirala/)!